trsav/particle-swarm/README.md

 Currently the algorithm is set to terminate when the difference in the value of the function evaluated at the swarm's best position changes less than a certain tolerance value.
 This could be changed at a later date to a more 'clever' solution.

-There are important aspects within this code; such as limiting a particle's velocity to vmax, or setting a particle's velocity to 0 if it goes out of bounds, that have been implimented.
+There are important aspects within this code; such as limiting a particle's velocity to vmax, or if a particle exits the bounds it gets contrained to the edge, that have been implimented.

 There are also two important parameters (c1,c2) that define how much a particle moves towards the swarm best and it's best.
 There has been much discussion over a 'standard' for these parameters (See Bratton, Kennedy: Defining a Standard for Particle Swarm Optimization (2007)) but in reality each problem will perform better with different conditions.
 Here they are set to 2.3 and 1.8 respectively, as suggested by Bratton and Kennedy.